jimjonesbr/wmss/README.md

 #### [Clefs](https://github.com/jimjonesbr/wmss/blob/master/README.md#clefs)
 Parameters: `melody` / `clef`

-Clefs are to be encoded according to the [PEA clef notation](https://www.iaml.info/plaine-easie-code#toc-1).
+Clefs are to be encoded according to the [PAE clef notation](https://www.iaml.info/plaine-easie-code#toc-1).
 Clefs embedded in melodies are preceded by `%`, and are three characters long.
 The first character specifies the clef shape (`G`,`C`,`F`,`g`).
 The second character is `-` to indicate modern notation, `+` to indicate mensural notation.
 The third character (numeric 1-5) indicates the position of the clef on the staff, starting from the bottom line.

 Clef examples: `G-2` (trebble clef), `F-4` (bass clef), `C-3` (alto clef), `C-4` (tenor clef).